ndomah001/Differential-Gene-Expression/README.md

 # Differential-Gene-Expression-Analysis
+## ❓ What is Differential Gene Expression?
+Differential gene expression (DGE) is a method used to identify changes in gene expression levels between different conditions or groups.
+It helps researchers understand how genes are regulated under various circumstances, such as between healthy and diseased tissues, or between different developmental stages.

+In a typical DGE analysis, you compare gene expression profiles from two or more conditions (e.g., treated vs. untreated samples).
+The goal is to determine which genes are significantly upregulated or downregulated in one condition relative to another.
+This can reveal insights into the biological processes underlying the conditions being studied and identify potential biomarkers or therapeutic targets.
+The most common way to perform an analysis is using the DESeq2 package in R.

 ## 📝 Background
 This project was inspired by [this study from ScienceSignaling](https://www.science.org/doi/10.1126/scisignal.adf1947#sec-4) that identified a long noncoding RNA (lncRNA) named LETS1, which amplifies the TGF-β signaling pathway, known for driving epithelial-to-mesenchymal transition (EMT) and cancer progression.
 LETS1 stabilizes the TGF-β type I receptor (TβRI) by interacting with NFAT5, leading to the suppression of SMAD7, a protein that typically degrades TβRI.
 This creates a feedback loop that enhances TGF-β signaling, promoting cancer cell migration and invasion.
 LETS1's role was confirmed in breast and lung cancer cells, suggesting it may contribute to cancer metastasis in patients.